 • Make it with raspberry Jello.
 Substitute the strawberry Jello for raspberry Jello and add fresh raspberries instead of sliced strawberries.

 • Use banana pudding.
-I love using instant banana pudding in desserts, and you could definitely try making this pretzel salad using banana pudding!
-Make the pudding according to the package directions and add it instead of the strawberry Jello.
-Then top with sliced bananas.
+I love using instant banana pudding in desserts!
+Make the pudding according to the package directions, and use it in place of the strawberry Jello layer.
+Then, top the dish with sliced bananas.

 • Skip the Jello.
 Yes, the Jello is a big component of this recipe!
-But if you are out of Jello or just don’t wish to use it, you can simply top the “cheesecake” filling layer with sliced strawberries or other fresh fruit for a delicious dessert.
+However, if you are out of Jello or just don’t wish to use it, simply top the cream cheese layer with sliced strawberries or other fresh fruit for a delicious dessert.

 4. Make the pretzel crust: Pour the pretzel crumbs into a large bowl and add ¼ cup of the sugar and the melted butter.
-Stir everything together until all the pretzel crumbs are wet, then pour the mix into the bottom of a 9×13 baking dish, pressing it into the bottom of the dish in an even layer.
+Stir everything together until all the pretzel crumbs are wet.
+Then, pour the mixture into the bottom of a 9×13 baking dish, pressing it into the bottom of the dish in an even layer.

-5. Bake the crust: Bake the pretzel crust in the oven for 10 minutes.
-Remove the pan from the oven and let the crust cool.
+5. Bake the crust: Bake the pretzel crust in the oven for ten minutes.
+Remove the pan from the oven, and let the crust cool.

-6. Prepare the filling: Add the cream cheese and remaining ½ cup of sugar to a large bowl and beat them together with an electric mixer until fluffy.
-Fold in the Cool Whip, then spread the mix over the cooled pretzel crust.
+6. Prepare the filling: Add the cream cheese and remaining ½ cup of sugar to a large bowl.
+Beat the cream cheese mixture with an electric mixer until fluffy.
+Fold in the Cool Whip.
+Then, spread the mix over the cooled pretzel crust.

 7. Chill the filling: Place the pan in the fridge to cool for 30 minutes.

-8. Add the strawberries to the Jello: Stir the sliced strawberries into the room-temperature strawberry jello mix and then slowly pour this into the pan on top of the chilled Cool Whip.
+8. Add the strawberries to the Jello: Fold the sliced strawberries into the room-temperature strawberry jello mix.
+Then, slowly pour this into the pan on top of the chilled Cool Whip.

-9. Chill the salad: Place the pan into the fridge to cool for at least 4 hours.
-Then slice and serve!
+9. Chill the salad: Place the pan into the fridge to cool for at least four hours to set.
+Once chilled and set, slice your Jello pretzel salad, and enjoy!

 Quick Tip